 Opening Hours 9am-6pm

 The Russian Museum is a located in a beautiful park-like setting only a short walk away from the center of Jericho.
 It displays exhibits of archaeological finds, impressive mosaics, photos of Russian pilgrims in the 19th Century, and traces of the history of the Russian Orthodox Church in the Holy Land.
 Its garden is home to the Tree of Zacchaeus, a sycamore mentioned in the Bible and believed to be more than 2000 years old.

 Opening Hours: Daily 8am-6pm .
 Entrance Fee: 10 NIS

-Not far from the city center, on the right hand side of the road that leads to Tel es Sultan, is a large Sycamore Tree.
-The Tree is called "The Tree of Zachaeus", after the Roman tax collector of Jericho,who according the gospels was a short man and climbed the tree in order to see Jesus, who was surrounded by a crowed of people upon his descent from Mount of Temptation.
+Not far from the city center, located in a corner of the gardens of the Russian Museum, this large old Sycamore tree is of the kind that is mentioned in the Gospel of Luke as "The Tree of Zacchaeus", after the Roman tax collector, who had climbed the tree in order to see Jesus, who was surrounded by a crowd of people upon his descent from Mount of Temptation to Jericho

 Opening Hours 8am-6pm

 A short drive north of Tel Es-Sultan, are the ruins of the desert palace of the Arab Ummayad Caliph Hisham Bin Abd al-Malik, which served as winter hunting retreat.
 The 8th Century Palace (Qasr Hisham in Arabic and also known as Khirbet Al-Mafjar) was a magnificent complex with baths, impressive mosaic floors and pillars, the remains of which can still be seen.
 There is also a small cinema where an introductory video to the site is shown